The often repeated statement “most important for the climate is being vegan” is simply untrue.

 - Stop air travel.
 At least for a year, another one, forever.

 Simply understand how cruel it is to destroy the future of all beings on our planet just for the fun of a small global elite (us)!

 - Then convince all your friends to stop as well

 They probably all travel by air.
 Let us multiply our impact

 - ….
-Then reduce shopping, reduce heating, lessen energy consumption etc. etc.
+Then bit by bit take your time to reduce shopping, heating, lessen energy consumption etc. etc.

-Before repeating usual urban “alternative facts” again and again: Simply check out your own CO2 footprint and see what a horrible difference your typical flight agenda makes. https://uba.co2-rechner.de/.
+Before repeating usual urban “alternative facts” from your filter bubble again and again (I keep hearing the same lies again and again): Simply check out your own CO2 footprint and see what a horrible difference your typical flight agenda makes. https://uba.co2-rechner.de/.

-If you are into “vegan-supremacy”.
-After entering your flights see the tiny difference your diet makes.
-This is an easy to understand summary (data from 2019, the current data seems to be slightly lower than that for airtravel but the scale is the same):
+Just enter your flights and see the tiny difference your diet makes.
+This is an easy to understand summary (data from 2019, much, much, much worse during the pandemic because of the mostly empty planes):

 All these numbers are per passenger.
 Multiply it by the number of passengers in each jet!

-Facts are the foundation of meaningful communication: One return flight Berlin to Bali emits more than 6 tons of CO2-equivalents.
+Facts are the foundation of meaningful communication: One return flight Berlin to Bali emits more than 6 tons of CO2-equivalents per head.
 With 200 passengers that is 1200 tons of CO2.
 For fun.
 Just one plane.